DorkOS

 Tunnel Setup

-Configure ngrok tunnels for remote access to DorkOS
+Configure ngrok tunnels for remote access to your DorkOS instance

 Tunnel Setup

-DorkOS includes optional ngrok tunnel support for accessing your instance remotely from any device.
-The tunnel is non-blocking -- if it fails to start, the server continues working locally.
+DorkOS includes optional ngrok tunnel support for accessing your instance from any device.
+The tunnel is non-blocking — if it fails to start, the server continues working locally.

 Prerequisites